NoRedInk/live_fixtures/README.md

 ### Importing

-The `LiveFixtures::Import` class allows you to specify the location of your fixtures and the order in which to import them.
+The `LiveFixtures::Import` class allows you to specify the location of your fixtures and, optionally, the order in which to import them.
+If you don't specify an order, the order will be computed from the ActiveRecord models associations.
 Once you've done that, you can import them directly to your database.

     module Seed::User